Deep Learning for Free-Hand Sketch: A Survey: Background

-Sketch also provides some unique opportunities compared to photos: (i) As a counterpoint to the sparsity challenge, sketch often lacks distracting background clutter compared to photos, which can benefit automated analysis \cite{yu2017sketch}. (ii) If captured appropriately, the sequential nature of sketch generation can further be exploited to benefit analysis compared to static images \cite{sarvadevabhatla2020pictionary}. (iii) The sparse and sequential nature of sketch also provides opportunities for high quality sketch generation, where image generation is hampered by the need to fill in pixel detail \cite{ha2018sketchrnn,song2018learning}. (iv) Sketches can serve as a computer-interaction modality in a way that photos cannot \cite{Yu_2016_CVPR,sarvadevabhatla2020pictionary}, due to the intuitive way humans can generate them without training.
+Sketch also provides some unique opportunities compared to photos: (i) As a counterpoint to the sparsity challenge, sketch often lacks distracting background clutter compared to photos, which can benefit automated analysis \cite{yu2017sketch}. (ii) If captured appropriately, the sequential nature of sketch generation can further be exploited to benefit analysis compared to static images \cite{sarvadevabhatla2020pictionary}. (iii) The sparse and sequential nature of sketch also provides opportunities for high quality sketch generation, where image generation is hampered by the need to fill in pixel detail \cite{ha2018sketchrnn,song2018learning,das2021cloud2curve}. (iv) Sketches can serve as a computer-interaction modality in a way that photos cannot \cite{Yu_2016_CVPR,sarvadevabhatla2020pictionary}, due to the intuitive way humans can generate them without training. { For example, {people} without professional painting training can do casual sketch-based design via sketch-to-photo generation techniques, \eg, scene photo generation~\cite{Gao2020SketchyCOCO}.
+Figure~\ref{fig:watch-my-painting} presents another example: People could sketch on the back of the hand to make notes conveniently, and the sketch could be shown and recorded in the watch~\cite{Schrapel2020WatchMP}. (v) Sketches natively can express motion trajectories, thus can be applied to dynamic modeling.
+As shown in Figure~\ref{fig:monster-mash}, walking cycle animation can be created by recording trajectories of individual control points specified by the user~\cite{Dvoroznak20-SA}. }

 Given these unique challenges and opportunities, it is often beneficial to design sketch-specific models to obtain best performance in various sketch-related applications.